Highlights the new features and improvements available in ShipStation's new layout.

 The Shipment Details screen.
 Double-click the shipment in the Shipments Grid or click the Shipment in the Order Details to open the Shipment Details.

-If you have not yet created a shipment, there will be shipment record in the Shipments Grid or Order Details screen.
+If you have not yet created a shipment, there will be a shipment record in the Shipments Grid or Order Details screen.

 For more details, review the Smart Document Tracking section of our Shipment Records & Details help article.